-When either modes are unable to heave up or have difficulty picking up, always inform the bridge so they can apply helm and engine power.
+When either mode is unable to heave up or has difficulty picking up, always inform the bridge so they can apply helm and engine power.

 Muddy Chains?
 Fire Pump!

 Sometimes, the chain could be covered in mud.
-Ask the Bridge team to start the fire pump so the anchor wash could wash is off.
+Ask the Bridge team to start the fire pump so the anchor wash can wash it off.

 If the mud is too thick, heave up the chain slowly to give it time for washing.

 Too much mud inside the chain locker could block the ejector pump.

 Have a safe anchoring wherever you may be.